ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 ### Deciding whether to recompile

-If we already have an object file and interface file for a module, we might not have to recompile it, if we can be sure the results will be the same as last time.
+If we already have all the compilation results for a module, we might not have to recompile it, if we can be sure the results will be the same as last time.

-- If the source file has changed since the object file was created, we better recompile.
+- If the hash of the source file has changed then we must recompile it.

 - If anything else has changed in a way that would affect the results of compiling this module, we must recompile.